morganreyn/gin/README.md

   * unrelatedProject/
   * ...

-In this example, my main project would my in the myProject directory, but it relys on compenents found in the workspace directory.  __jsProject__ and __javaProject__ would be placed in "projects" and _javaExternalProject1_ and _javaExternalProject2_ would be placed in "externals."
+In this example, my main project would my in the myProject directory, but it relies on compenents found in the workspace directory.  __jsProject__ and __javaProject__ would be placed in "projects" and _javaExternalProject1_ and _javaExternalProject2_ would be placed in "externals."
 Externals are not required, but helpful if you are using component-based design and depending on these projects through something like Maven.

 Installing mojo
 ---------------